-- 1. Water consumption figures from the same billing period in the previous year are used to calculate the leak adjustment.
-If less than one year's usage history exists, the current base rate allowance will be used as a non-leak quantity basis.
-The District will credit qualifying leak adjustment dollar amounts to the current or next customer bill.
-There is no cap to limit the customer's costs. - The District's rate structure adopted on September 10, 2014 established a tiered rate structure for water.
-Water usage exceeding 2,500 cubic feet in a two month billing period is billed at a higher "water conservation" rate.
-For the purpose of calculating leak adjustment credits, water usage over 2,500 cubic feet will be billed at the lower tier rate. - 3.
-Water leak adjustments are limited to one adjustment per account per calendar year.
-When a leak occurs the overage may be reflected on more than one consecutive billing cycle.
-In those instances, the District will utilize both contiguous cycles for the purpose of calculating leak adjustment credits. - 4.
-The District will set up an incremental payment schedule on the remaining balance of the leak amount at the customer's request.
+- Water consumption figures from the same billing period in the previous year are used to calculate the adjustment.
+If less than one year's usage history exists, the current base rate allowance will be used as the quantity basis.
+The District will credit qualifying bill adjustment dollar amounts to the current or next customer bill.
+The adjustment credit shall be 50 percent of the amount determined to be the excess water usage charge. - 2.
+The District has adopted a tiered rate structure for water.
+Water usage exceeding 2,500 cubic feet in a two-month billing period is billed at a higher "water conservation" rate.
+For the purpose of calculating adjustment credits, water usage over 2,500 cubic feet will be billed at the lower tier rate. - 3.
+Water bill adjustments are limited to one adjustment per metered service every seven years.
+Customers who have experienced leaks should inspect their entire system and ensure that all issues have been remedied.
+Eligibility for bill adjustment shall reset when a property is acquired by a new owner.
+When a high use event occurs, the overage may be reflected on more than one consecutive billing cycle.
+In those instances, the District will utilize both contiguous cycles for the purpose of calculating adjustment credits. - 4.
+The District will set up an incremental payment schedule on the remaining balance of the bill amount at the customer's request.
 Payment schedules must be arranged in a way that ensures payment of the current two-month minimum billing plus an installment on the extraordinary portion of the bill.
-The extraordinary portion of the bill must be paid in full within six months of incurring the charges.
-Late charges on the leak amount will be waived if the customer adheres to the prearranged payment schedule.
-[Resolution No. 821]
+The extraordinary portion of the bill must be paid in full within 12 months of incurring the charges.
+Late charges on the amount subject to adjustment will be waived if the customer adheres to the prearranged payment schedule.
+[Resolution Nos.
+821, 861, 870, 891]

-2.10.9 Low Income Senior/Disabled Water and Sewer Rates
+2.10.7 Low Income Senior/Disabled Water and Sewer Rates

-As authorized by RCW 57.08.014 and Resolution No. 807, the Lake Whatcom Water and Sewer District offers uniformly reduced rates across the service area to qualified low-income seniors and disabled customers for water and sewer utilities provided by the District.
+As authorized by RCW 57.08.014, the District offers uniformly reduced rates across the service area to qualified low-income seniors and disabled customers for water and sewer utilities provided by the District.
 Notification of such reduced rates will be provided to all persons serviced by the District annually, and upon initiating service.
 Eligible customers must:

 - 1. Have an individual account serving one (1) equivalent residential unit (an account serving multiple equivalent residential units such as duplexes, multi-family, or condominium is not eligible); - 2.
 Be the property owner and reside in the residence where the discount rate(s) are applied; - 3.
 Provide Property Tax Exemption documentation from the Whatcom County Assessor's Office; - 4.
-Agree that the application is public record and subject to public disclosure, waive any claim of confidentiality in any information provided and to release Lake Whatcom Water and Sewer District, and its employees, agents, offices, and Commissioners from any liability or claims which might arise from the disclosure of such information to any other party or entity; and - Agree that the discounted rate will commence on the next billing date after the application is approved and only continue for the time period when such rates are listed and set forth in the current Master Fees and Charges Schedule.
+Agree that the application is public record and subject to public disclosure, waive any claim of confidentiality in any information provided and to release the District, and its employees, agents, offices, and Commissioners from any liability or claims which might arise from the disclosure of such information to any other party or entity; and

+Agree that the discounted rate will commence on the next billing date after the application is approved and only continue for the time period when such rates are listed and set forth in the current Master Fees and Charges Schedule.
 [Resolution Nos.
-807, 834]
+807, 834, 861, 870]

-2.10.10 Utility Billing Reconciliation Back Billing
+2.10.8 Utility Billing Reconciliation Back Billing